 Non-economic damages are the pain, suffering, and emotional distress you have experienced as a result of your accident.
 Many victims in fatigued driver car accidents are severely injured and suffer for months and years after the accident.
 They may experience daily, chronic pain, or be unable to complete daily tasks.
 The legal system recognizes that money may not be able to completely heal your wounds or take away your pain, but it can help make you more comfortable and reduce financial stress.

-At Chris Hudson & Associates, we understand the disastrous effects of fatigued driver car accidents.
+At Chris Hudson Law Group, we understand the disastrous effects of fatigued driver car accidents.
 Those who decide to get behind the wheel when they are too fatigued to drive safely should be held accountable for their actions.